powerline/powerline/docs/source/installation/osx.rst

 * Turn off “Treat ambigious-width characters as double width” in `Preferences --> Text`.
+* Alternative: remove fancy dividers and other fancy symbols from configuration.

 I receive a ``NameError`` when trying to use Powerline with MacVim!
 -------------------------------------------------------------------